ytakefuji/Oauth2.0-GoogleDrive/readme.txt

 #delete-file function added for PyDrive

-oauth2_delete.py for delete a file on Google Drive through oauth2
+oauth2_delete.py for deleting a file on Google Drive through oauth2

+You should install pydrive.

 You should download your .json file from google developer console and rename it to client_secrets.json.